-- Details about you, such as your address, legal representative, emergency contact details
+- Details about you, such as your address, carer, legal representative, emergency contact details

-- Any contact the surgery has had with you, such as appointments, telephone conversations and letters.
+- Any contact the surgery has had with you, such as appointments, clinic visits, emergency appointments, etc.

-- Notes and reports about your physical (including sexual) and mental health
+- Notes and reports about your health

-- Details about your treatment and medications
+- Details about your treatment and care

-- Results of investigations such as laboratory tests, x-rays etc.
+- Results of investigations such as laboratory tests, x-rays etc

 - Relevant information from other health professionals, relatives or those who care for you

 - Contact details (including email address, mobile telephone number and home telephone number)

 To ensure you receive the best possible care, your records are used to facilitate the care you receive, including contacting you.
 Information held about you may be used to help protect the health of the public and to help us manage the NHS and the services we provide.
 Information may be used within the GP practice for clinical audit to monitor the quality of the service provided.

 We need to know your personal, sensitive and confidential data in order to provide you with Healthcare services as a General Practice, under the General Data Protection Regulation we will be lawfully using your information in accordance with: –